 The best thing about Palau is that you can go anywhere and find an amazing white sand beach with clear waters even along the roads and for free!

 Aside from beaches, I visited museums, parks, and even the prison during my trip to Palau.
-Visiting these places alone taught me to enjoy my own company while staying guarded to any threats.
+Visiting these places alone taught me to enjoy my own company while staying guarded from any threats.

 The highlight of my solo tour in Palau is swimming with the jellyfish.
 Swimming with these tiny gentle creatures was the ultimate experience of my life.
 After my trip to Palau, I became independent and prefer to spend more time with myself.
 I also realized that nature is my luxury.